Baba

 Example of civil disobedience

 In the case of XYZ, after his conviction, his followers killed many people, destroyed businesses, and the army was sent to establish peace in the region.
-The protesters were followers of XYZ; when he was convicted in a court case, they did all such violence.
-These protesters even killed many innocent people who were not even involved in any way with the incident.
-Similarly, many violent incidents happen to so many people who are travelling by train when they are on the receiving end of cruelty by protesters.
+Those protesters even killed many innocent people who were not even involved in any way with the incident.
+Similarly, many violent incidents happen to many people who are travelling by train — they are on the receiving end of cruelty by protesters.

-Violent types of protests are now accepted in Indian society.
-Prout goes against such types of protests.
-Prout guides us that people rather should be educated and be taught that violent protests should not be even thought of and never be done.
+Unfortunately, violent protests are now accepted in Indian society.
+Prout goes against such types of protests and guides us that rather people should be educated and taught that violent protests are not the solution.
 People do not learn in the heat of the moment; rather people can understand when things are normal.
 So in schools and colleges such teachings should be incorporated.
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.
+And again, it was Mahatma Gandhi who started the civil disobedience movement which consisted of wanton destruction and violent protests.

 What is the solution

-PROUT is against Satyágraha.
-Satyágraha (civil disobedience) says we should not obey rules, but PROUT says as long as rules are there we should follow.
-World operates on rules, even animals have their own set of rules of do’s and don’ts.
-Unlike animals, human beings have freedom whether to obey rules or not.
-If human beings do not obey rules then prakrti punishes them.
+Prout is against satyágraha.
+The main tenet of satyágraha (civil disobedience) is that we should not obey the rules of society, but Prout says as long as rules are there we should follow.
+The world operates on rules, even animals have their own set of dos and don’ts.
+Unlike animals, human beings have the freedom to obey rules or not, but if human beings do not obey those rules then Prakrti punishes them.
 For example, one knows that smoking is not good for health, and still violating rules, one smokes.
 Then the result is failure of lungs, cancer and other diseases.
 So going against the rule that one should not smoke, leads to the punishment of cancer.

 We should not disobey rules, rather change rules